 The pay of a salaried employee is based on the salary as a whole rather than the number of hours worked.
 So if a salaried employee goes a little over or under the usual 40 hours workweek, the employer has no record of their working hours.

 An hourly worker is paid for the number of hours they worked.
 As the employer, you decide the number of hours your hourly employee must work.
-In the United States, certain states and cities have authorized predictive scheduling laws which mandate employers must give hourly workers a certain amount of notice for the hours they need to work, for example, a week, two weeks or even a month before.
+In the United States, certain states and cities have authorized predictive scheduling laws that mandate employers must give hourly workers a certain amount of notice for the hours they need to work, for example, a week, two weeks, or even a month before.

 An hourly worker is obligated to record their working hours through a timesheet or time card system that the employer must verify.